 The art of communication.
-I wish we had learned more about effective communication in school, the same way so many wish they learned more about financial literacy, emotional intelligence and the importance of well-being.
+I wish we had learned more about effective communication in school, especially difficult conversations, the same way so many wish they learned more about financial literacy, emotional intelligence and the importance of well-being.

 They’re just so darn important in all areas of life and, especially, in business.